 Cycling is a very popular sport and mode of transport in much of Italy.
 Italians in small towns and villages are welcoming to cyclists, and hotels and hostels will take your bike in overnight for safekeeping.
 On the islands, in the mountains, in major resorts and larger cities, it’s usually possible to rent a bike, but in rural areas rental facilities are few and far between.

-An alternative is to tour by motorbike, though again there are relatively few rental places.
+An alternative is to tour by motorbike, though there are relatively few rental places.
 Mopeds and scooters are comparatively easy to find: everyone in Italy, from kids to grannies, rides one and although they’re not really built for long-distance travel, for shooting around towns and islands they’re ideal; we’ve detailed outlets in the Guide.
-Crash helmets are compulsory.
+Helmets are compulsory.

 Everything you need to know before you set off.